andey-robins/compilers/06/README.md

 - [ ] fix segfault in main test cases
 - [ ] add in error checking for correct number of arguments
 - [ ] add in line numbers to output
+- [ ] cascade lines and line number up through types like we do with annotations